droidecahedron/nrf_peripheral_dmm/README.md

 ## Step 7
 Create the ADC thread.
-- At the bottom of `main.c` file, add the following snippet to define the thread. (_Make sure you do this outside of the main() function, at the end of the file_)
+- At the end of the `main.c` file, add the following snippet to define the thread. (_Make sure you do this outside of the main() function_)
 ```
 // add a thread for SAADC sampling
 K_THREAD_DEFINE(adc_sample_thread_id, ADC_THREAD_STACK_SIZE, adc_sample_thread, NULL, NULL, NULL, ADC_THREAD_PRIORITY,